gluecodes/gluecodes-global-styles/README.md

 Here is a few rules to follow when styling your components:

+- Choose clean and good looking design over fulfilling all the classes.
 - The `styles.css` should contain style declarations with class selectors.
 - Don't rely on external libraries, use pure CSS.
 - Use media queries and breakpoints recommended by [Bootstrap](https://getbootstrap.com/docs/4.0/layout/overview/).